 Your openness to receiving buyer interest and viewings is essential to a successful sale.
 This part of your sale doesn’t have to be unnecessarily difficult.
 Your agent’s business negotiator will handle a lot of the enquiries and act as buffer to ensure that all buyers are suitably vetted.

-Having your key financials, contracts and other documents will be very important as prospects will want to do their own checking to ensure that the business matches the valuation.
-Your business will be on show so you’ve got to ensure that everything is up to scratch – the last thing you want to do is for buyers to be suspicious they are not be shown the full picture of the business.
-Remember this is a big decision for the buyer as well so they need to be suitably reassured that the investment is worthwhile.
+Having your key financials, contracts and other documents will be very important, as prospective buyers will want to do their own checking to ensure that the business matches the valuation.
+Your business will be on show, so you’ve got to ensure that everything is up to scratch – the last thing you want to do is for buyers to be suspicious they are not be shown the full picture of the business.
+Remember this is a big decision for the buyer as well, so they need to be suitably reassured that the investment is worthwhile.

-You’ve got an interested buyer that is willing to commit a deposit to take your business off the market.
+So you’ve got an interested buyer that is willing to commit a deposit to take your business off the market.
 Now all you need is the right offer and your sale can be finalised.
-This is the critical part of your sale where your agents experience in negotiating offers will be crucial.
-Remember your agent is working for you so they will be negotiating hard to complete a favourable sale for both seller and buyer.
+This is the critical part of your sale where your agent’s experience in negotiating offers will be crucial.
+Remember your agent is working for you, so they will be negotiating hard to complete a favourable sale for both seller and buyer.

 Closing the deal

-Your buyer will agree a binding contract of sale after the price is agreed by both parties and the respective solicitors.
+Once the price is agreed your buyer will agree a binding contract of sale by both parties and the respective solicitors.
 At this stage the money is yours and you can celebrate the successful sale of your business!